 Place and Duration of the study: All the seven replications were the seven villages representing three blocks of the district during 2022-23, 2023-24 and 2024-25.

-Methodology: Three varieties were taken as treatments in the study namely Arka Abhed, Arka Rakshak and Rocky (check).
+Methodology: Two hybrid varieties were taken in the study namely Arka Abhed, and Arka Rakshak and the hybrid variety, Rocky was chosen as check..
 Five plants were selected randomly from every treatment to record data on various yield and growth parameters.

 Results: Results indicated that Arka Abhed outperformed all other tested varieties, including the local check (Rocky), in terms of yield and yield-contributing parameters.
-Among the three cultivars, Arka Abhed recorded the highest fruit yield (402.06 q/ha), followed by Arka Rakshak (363.42 q/ha) and Rocky (282.36 q/ha).
-Arka Abhed also exhibited superior performance in terms of number of branches per plant (110.53), average fruit weight (126.47 g), and number of fruits per plant (71.22), while Arka Rakshak recorded 12.1 branches, 91.66 g average fruit weight, and 53.66 fruits per plant.
+Among the three hybrids, Arka Abhed recorded the highest fruit yield (402.06 q/ha), followed by Arka Rakshak (363.42 q/ha) and var.
+Rocky (282.36 q/ha).
+Var.
+Arka Abhed also exhibited superior performance in terms of number of branches per plant (110.53), average fruit weight (126.47 g), and number of fruits per plant (71.22), while var.
+Arka Rakshak recorded 12.1 branches, 91.66 g average fruit weight, and 53.66 fruits per plant.
 The local variety Rocky showed the lowest values for these parameters, with 10.3 branches, 86.87 g fruit weight, and 44.36 fruits per plant.
-Economic analysis revealed that Arka Abhed achieved the highest gross profit (Rs.
-804,120.00/ha) and benefit-cost ratio (5.75), compared to Rocky, which had the lowest gross profit (Rs.
+Economic analysis revealed that var.
+Arka Abhed achieved the highest gross profit (Rs.
+804,120.00/ha) and benefit-cost ratio (5.75), compared to var.
+Rocky, which had the lowest gross profit (Rs.
 451,776.00/ha) and benefit-cost ratio (3.44).

-Conclusion: Based on these findings, Arka Abhed demonstrates significant potential for adoption in the region and may be recommended for wider cultivation to enhance yield and economic returns for farmers in the Hill zone of Assam.
+Conclusion: Based on these findings, var.
+Arka Abhed demonstrates significant potential for adoption in the region and may be recommended for wider cultivation to enhance yield and economic returns for farmers in the Hill zone of Assam.

-Keywords: Tomato, Arka Abhed, Karbi Anglong, Hill zone, Multiple disease resistant
+Keywords: Tomato hybrids, Arka Abhed, Karbi Anglong, Hill zone, Multiple disease resistance

 Introduction